UpsylonDev/BoostrapMini/README.md

 # BoostrapMini
-Use only boostrap grid/flexbox for easy and faster responsive design
+Minimal Boostrap Template Config : Using Grid system only for quick responsive design.